The Mosimann Lab is moving!

 Research: Cell fate control in vertebrate development

 The aim of my lab's research is to understand how cells acquire their fates during development.
 As principal model, we use the zebrafish (Danio rerio) to investigate the cell fate control of mesodermal lineages, in particular of the Lateral Plate Mesoderm (LPM).
-Our work combines transgenic, genome editing, cross-species analysis of cis-regulatory elements, and latest imaging techniques to elucidate:
+Our work combines transgenic, genome editing, cross-species analysis of cis-regulatory elements, and latest imaging techniques.
+We in particular love enhancers!

 1) What is the developmental and evolutionary origin of the cardiovascular system?